2-Day Neuro-Based Toolbox to Help Kids Manage Their Behavior and Emotions

 Location: 23750 FM 1314, Porter, TX 77365

 Time: 8:00 AM to 3:30 PM both days

 Join Gwen Wild, MOT, OTR/L, renowned self-regulation expert for this intensive 2-day course to learn clinically proven neurological approaches to address self-regulation in children and adolescents with Autism Spectrum Disorder (ASD), Sensory Processing Disorder (SPD), ADHD, ODD, OCD, anxiety, trauma, chronic stress, fetal drug exposure, and physical disabilities.

 Knowing the underlying brain connections will help you better select and develop appropriate interventions for challenging behaviors, such as hyperactivity, aggression, frequent meltdowns, outbursts, extreme sensory sensitivities, self-stimulation, inattentiveness, and more.

-You will leave the day with over 100 brain-based strategies to implement in your clinic or classroom immediately!
+You will leave the seminar with over 100 brain-based strategies to implement immediately in your clinic or classroom!
 Attend and learn how to: